Visit Kalamunda

 The trail passes Piesse Brook, following the Bibbulmun Track for part of the way.
 There are three different trail markers for this track: blue triangular markers, Shire of Kalamunda signage, and the Bibbulmun Track waugal markers.

-The walk trail map and trail notes are available at the Shire of Kalamunda website.
-This trail can also be accessed by following the Friends of Piesse Brook Interpretive Trail.
+The walk trail map and trail notes are available at the City of Kalamunda website or download the PDF map here.
+Rocky Pool can also be accessed by following the Piesse Brook Interpretive Trail.
 There are information panels along the trail describing the history, flora, fauna and landforms of the area.
+Access is via Schipp Road, Piesse Brook.

-Start point: Car park at the end of Spring Road.
+Start point: Please park in the Kalamunda town centre or at Jorgensen park and walk to the end of Spring Road.

 Trail Notes:

-Leave the car park and head in a Northerly direction.
+Leave the car park and walk to the end of Spring Road then head in a Northerly direction.

 1. At the T- junction take the left fork and walk uphill.